milutinke/MCC.js/docs/Commands.md

 ## - `DisconnectAndExit`

 **Description:**

-Disconnect MCC from the server and close the program
+Disconnect MCC from the server and close the program.

 **Parameters:**